MartinBourbier/lexer_parser/README.md

 The main package is the `ExpressionAnalysis` package.

-It contains the `ArithmeticPackage`, the `Interface` package and the `Syntax` package along the `Computation` API.
+It contains the `Arithmetic` package, the `Interface` package and the `Syntax` package along the `Computation` API.

-To use the software in a java project, the import `org.insane.project.src.ExpressionAnalysis.Computation` And to process the arithmetic expression, use the `Compute` static method.
+To use the software in a java project, import `org.insane.project.src.ExpressionAnalysis.Computation` And to process the arithmetic expression, use the `Compute` static method.
 `Computation.Compute("1 + 2 * 3) = 7`